 In May of 1981 papal travel protocol was changed with the assassination attempt of Pope John Paul II.
 Because of the Pope’s rare blood type there was concern of a shortage for his needs when he lost so much blood from the gunshot wounds.

-In Duluth, Minnesota, because of the Curator of Papal Artifacts, this relic of Saint John Paul’s blood will be exposed for veneration at his parish.
+This relic of Saint John Paul’s blood will be exposed for veneration at the Curator’s parish.

-Papal Artifacts extends our gratitude to Archbishop Schnurr and to Father Richard Kunst for their great devotion to this modern day saint and to their abilities to bring him home to us.
+Papal Artifacts extends our gratitude to Archbishop Schnurr and to Father Richard Kunst for their great devotion to this modern day saint and for their abilities to bring him home to us.

 Saint John Paul, pray for us!